-When they walked into the farmhouse, they found the nude bodies of a man and a woman in the bedroom.
+When they walked into the farmhouse, a quick search revealed the nude bodies of a man and a woman in the bedroom.
 They had been shot to death.

-When they went to the living room, they found the body of a man with a gun at his side.
+When they went to the living room, they found the body of another man with a gun at his side.

 “There is no doubt about it”, one deputy said to the other, “this was a double murder and suicide”.

 The second deputy asked him, “what makes you think that?”

 “Well”, the first deputy replied, “this guy came home and found his wife in bed with somebody else and shot them both.
 Then he shot himself”.

 “I think you are right”, the second deputy replied.
 “Double murder and suicide.
 But I’ll bet you when the sheriff gets here, he’s going to say ‘it could have been worse'”.

 “No way.
 How could it be worse?”, the first deputy said.
 “There are three people in the house and all of them have been shot to death.
 It couldn’t be worse.
 You’re on”.